PiJoules/Polygon/README.md

   * This file outlines the interface that allows the user to change the accelerometer settings.
 It also creates plots using AndroidPlot (see more under dependencies)

+* NoiseControl.java

+  * This file outlines the interface that allows the user to change the histogram settings for the accelerometer noise.
+It also creates plots using AndroidPlot (see more under dependencies)

+* NoiseVisualization.java

+  * This file controls the histograms of the accelerometer noise.

 * TimeSeriesActivity.java

   * This file controls the plots of the filtered and unfiltered acclerometer readings.

+* VelocityVisualization.java

+  * This file controls the plots of the velocities of the phone caluclated from acceleration by trapezoidal integration.

+* MyBarFormatter.java

+  * This file is used for formatting the histogram of the noise.

+* MyBarRenderer.java

+  * This file is used for rendering the histogram of the noise.

 * res/